harm-smits/42docs/libs/minilibx/getting_started.md

     $(CC) -Lmlx_linux -lmlx_linux -L/usr/lib -Imlx_linux -lXext -lX11 -lm -lz -o $(NAME)
 ```

-## Getting a screen on WSL(2)
+## Getting a screen on WSL2

 If you want to get a screen on WSL, follow the following steps:
 1. Install [Xming](https://sourceforge.net/projects/xming/), just keep clicking
 next, the defaults will do.
 After installing, you will see a little Xming icon
 in your icon tray.
 Now exit xming, and open XLaunch, proceed with the following
 steps:
-	- Click multiple windows and go to the next page
+	- Click `Multiple windows` and go to the next page
-	- Click start a program and go to the next page
+	- Click `Start no client` and go to the next page
 	- Make sure that the `No Access Control` box is ticked and go to the next page
-	- Click save configuration and then finish
+	- Click `Save configuration` and then `Finish`
 2. In WSL execute the following command, this will set your display environment
 variable accordingly (feel free to create an alias :D):
 ```sh